luisdiogo2071317/azure-docs.pt-pt/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-azure-cli.md

 ## <a name="next-steps"></a>Passos Seguintes

-Agora que criou com êxito um cluster do HDInsight com a CLI do Azure, utilize o seguinte para aprender a trabalhar com o seu cluster:
+Agora que criou com êxito um cluster do HDInsight com a CLI clássica, utilize o seguinte para aprender a trabalhar com o seu cluster:

 ### <a name="hadoop-clusters"></a>Clusters do Hadoop